maxima-us/noobit-backend/README.md

 ## To Do

   - data validation + testing for placing & closing orders
-  - implement cancel all orders / positions methods
+  - implement cancel all positions
   - command line
   - trading engine